macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### [LastPass](https://lastpass.com)

-LastPass is a password management tool, support a second login step, provides plugins for every browser and also OS X desktop version.
+LastPass is a password management tool, support a second login step, provides plugins for every browser and also macOS desktop version.

 The most important thing, it provides **command line** version, install it by: